paulloy/Mourne-Book-Club/README.md

 This page allows a user to calculate how far they are from the club on google maps.
 The address, and contact details are available for users who would like to ring the club or email it.
-The contact form allows a user to directly message the club with a query.
+The contact form allows a user to directly message the club with a question.
 Any new frequently asked questions will be added to the FAQ page.

 ## Technologies Used